uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 ### `config-server` Setup

 1) Review the following file: `$CLOUD_NATIVE_APP_LABS_HOME/config-server/pom.xml`
-By adding `spring-cloud-config-server` to the classpath this application is eligible to embed a config-server.
+By adding `spring-cloud-config-server` to the classpath, this application is eligible to embed a config-server.

 ```xml
 <dependency>